Therapy for Women in Tech

 In a clinical context, women in tech often present as exceptionally high-functioning individuals whose coping strategies — hypervigilance reframed as rigor, emotional compartmentalization reframed as objectivity, relentless over-functioning reframed as commitment — mask deeper emotional pain rooted in relational trauma or early childhood experiences.
 Therapy for this population requires a clinician who understands that the same traits that make these women excellent engineers, leaders, and problem-solvers are often survival strategies that predate their careers by decades — strategies that the tech industry didn’t create, but absolutely rewards and reinforces.

-If you’re looking for therapy for women in tech with someone who understands both the sprint cycle and the childhood that wired you to thrive in it, you’ve come to the right place.
+If you’re looking for therapy for women in tech — a therapist who understands Silicon Valley burnout, tech industry mental health, and why brilliant women in technology are quietly falling apart — you’ve come to the right place.

 You’ve been promoted twice in four years.
 You regularly work 70-hour weeks.
 Your colleagues admire your technical brilliance.
 Few of them know you beyond your professional persona.